Rates & Policies

 - There will be no more payment arrangements.
 Customers can set up a payment extension to allow for additional days/time to pay the entire balance of a utility bill.
 Payment extensions must be set up prior to disconnection and only be requested by a customer up to three times in a 12-month period.
 Payment and medical extension are granted though the Idaho Falls Utility Credit Office.

 - Residential customers will no longer be assessed a late fee for non-paid accounts.
 Customers who’s electrical service is disconnected will be assessed a $25 fee, which must be paid prior to being reconnected.
+In order to be reconnected, the customer must have a zero-balance.

 - Non-residential customers (commercial, industrial, etc.) will be assessed a four percent (4%) late payment interest fee, which will trigger when a payment is 30 days past due.
 Non-residential delinquent customers will be subject to disconnect if they have not paid after three billing cycles.
 They will also be assessed a $50 disconnection fee AND a $50 reconnection fee to restore services.